 Provider Contract Updates

 You may have recently heard about contract discussions between health care providers and health insurers, and how it may affect you.
-We want to help you understand how the contracting process works and how we consider the needs of providers and members throughout these discussions.
+We want to help you understand how the contracting process works, how we consider the needs of providers and members throughout these discussions, and what you need to know if we don’t reach an agreement.

 If a provider leaves our network, they will become an out-of-network provider.
 This means that you will pay more for out-of-network care.
 You may have benefits that cover some of the costs.
 Coverage varies based on benefits.
 You can log in to your online account or Excellus BCBS mobile app to view your plan coverage or call Customer Care, using the phone number on the back of your member card.